LogSentinel/sentineldb-java-client/docs/ExternalEncryptionApi.md

 <a name="decryptData"></a>
 # **decryptData**
-> String decryptData(ciphertext, datastoreId, entityId, entityType, id, organizationId, secret)
+> String decryptData(ciphertext, datastoreId, entityId, entityType)

 Decrypt any data (represented as base64-encoded string) for a given entity type, id and datastore